bovlb/the-blue-alliance/API-Documentation.md

 ####ApiEventsShow

-> Warning: ApiEventsShow is depreciated.
+> Warning: ApiEventsShow has been deprecated.
 It may not be available in future versions of the API.
 Please consider using [ApiEventList](#ApiEventList) and [ApiEventDetails](#ApiEventDetails) instead.

 <table>
      <tr>